AviatrixSystems/Docs/HowTos/UserSSL_VPN_AWS_SSO_SAML_Config.rst

 AWS SSO Custom SAML Application (Part 2)
 ########################################

-Return back to the AWS SSO console
+Return to the AWS SSO console

 #.
 Scroll to **Application metadata**
 #. **Browse...** to the **SP Metadata** file saved in the previous step